ingo/ingo.github.io/_recipes/salmon_shioyaki.md

 ---
 author: Taichi Kitamura
 category: Entrees
 description: Add shioyaki—Japanese for "salt-grilled"—to your repertoire.
-This technique, also the name of the dish, creates salmon with an umami-flavored crust and a crispy skin.
-We've added an addictive, shake-on seasoning you can get at Asian grocery stores or online.
+This quick cooking technique produces salmon with an umami-flavored salty crust and crispy skin.
+We've added an addictive, shake-on seasoning you can get at Asian grocery stores or online to amplify the flavors.
 image: salmon_shioyaki.jpg
 image_attribution: Leigh Beisch
 image_source: Dan Becker